optionspace/optionspace.github.io/index.md

 - **Power Users**: if you already know some keyboard shortcuts for your favorite apps, OptionSpace can take your keyboard skills to a whole new level.
 Your cursor may never touch a menu again.

-- **Designers**: Today's graphics editing applications have become increasingly complex.
+- **Designers &amp; Artists**: Today's graphics editing applications have become increasingly complex.
 Even those apps with excellent keyboard support leave a lot of tools buried in menus and submenus: OptionSpace puts them at your fingertips.

 - **Developers**: If you use a great code editor, you may have used a tool like OptionSpace already.
 But why leave this productivity booster when you switch away from your editor?
 OptionSpace supports all your apps.